TimWolla/action-install-haproxy/README.md

 # GitHub Actions: Install HAProxy

-This GitHub action allows you to easily install the latest HAProxy snapshot for a given branch.
+This action allows you to easily install the latest HAProxy snapshot for a given branch.

 ## Usage